-It is true that both senior and entry level employees experience age discrimination in the workplace, but the mature are the worst victims of false stereotypes, especially in regard to their competence - often, resulting in the workers themselves submitting to these stereotypes.
+It is true that both senior and entry-level employees experience age discrimination in the workplace, but the mature are the worst victims of false stereotypes, especially in regard to their competence - often, resulting in the workers themselves submitting to these stereotypes.

 While research backs that people up to the age of 70 can be as productive as their younger counterparts, the society often generalises this demographic as having some cognitive and physical limitations.

 Unfortunately, most companies get caught up in the stereotypes and biases that are created by the society.
-The result is loss of valuable experience, employee productivity, as well as accompanied financial and legal troubles.
+The result is a loss of valuable experience, employee productivity, as well as accompanied financial and legal troubles.
 Earlier this year, our CEO issued a statement asking businesses to "quickly and effectively" adapt to the changing retirement laws for better integration and engagement of the ageing workforce.

 "With the new pension age legislation coming into place (in the UK and Jersey), it is important for companies to adjust accordingly and not have the historical retirement ages in their contracts and procedures. [..]
 Companies have to adjust and embrace this new era of candidates who are now able to work longer. ," she said in the press release.

 One of the reasons why most employers look favourably upon the Millennials is because of their mastery over all things digital.
-In today's age of technology, companies want to cash in on the power of worldwide web and social media to drive sales and customer engagement.
-And this is where the millennial generation prove to be in the driver's seat.
+In today's age of technology, companies want to cash in on the power of the worldwide web and social media to drive sales and customer engagement.
+And this is where the millennial generation proves to be in the driver's seat.

 But when it comes to maturity, loyalty and work ethics, mature employees tend to lead the way.
 The experience and business skills they bring to the table more than compensate for their lack of tech skills.
 Besides, it is important for all employers to incorporate relevant training programmes to give mature workers the opportunity to advance their careers, as well as offer mentoring opportunities for them to transfer their skills to the younger generation.
-However, what is more worrying is that despite policy changes and age-discrimination legislation, a significant proportion of over-50s continues to be over-looked during the hiring process (The Missing Million: Pathways back into employment).
+However, what is more worrying is that despite policy changes and age-discrimination legislation, a significant proportion of over-50s continues to be overlooked during the hiring process (The Missing Million: Pathways back into employment).
 So what's the best way to tackle this problem?

-"Legislation on its own will not eliminate ageism in the workforce, and companies have a crucial role in creating an inclusive and fair environment that not only attracts, but also retains the skills of this demographic. ," suggests Gina.
+"Legislation on its own will not eliminate ageism in the workforce, and companies have a crucial role in creating an inclusive and fair environment that not only attracts but also retains the skills of this demographic," suggests Gina.

-AP Group is committed to ensuring that all staff are treated fairly, irrespective of their age and has taken measures to ensure that it fully meets the requirements of age related legislation in all of its global jurisdictions ( 2010 Equality Act in UK for example).
+AP Group is committed to ensuring that all staff are treated fairly, irrespective of their age and has taken measures to ensure that it fully meets the requirements of age-related legislation in all of its global jurisdictions ( 2010 Equality Act in the UK for example).
 Age is not a factor in any decisions made concerning recruitment & selection, access to employee benefits, opportunities for promotion or training, performance management, application of discipline or capability procedures or selection for redundancy.